jonschlinkert/grunt-readme/README.md

 # grunt-readme [![NPM version](https://badge.fury.io/js/grunt-readme.png)](http://badge.fury.io/js/grunt-readme)

-> Generate your README from a template.
-If you already use Grunt, this is a no brainer.
+> Grunt plugin for generating a README from templates, including an optional table of contents.
+No Gruntfile config is necessary, just choose a starter template and you'll be ready to go.

 [Also see examples →](./EXAMPLES.md) and [documentation →](./DOCS.md)